Why We Built RosterPro

 The real problem

 The problem wasn't that kid.
 He's a great athlete who deserves to play soccer just like everyone else.
-The problem was the system that put him on a team that was already the best in the league.
+The problem was structural — and too many kids on the losing side of a lopsided season just never come back.
+You can see it every spring: the sign-up list is shorter than the year before.
+Families quietly drop out.

 Building the solution

 I went home after that game and started thinking.
 Building AI apps and AI agentic products is my passion — I've spent years turning raw information into better decisions.
-And here was a problem staring me in the face every weekend that was, at its core, a data problem.
+And here was a problem staring me in the face every weekend that deserved one.

 Built by a family